• Skip to main content

 Instructions

-• Spoon equal amounts of the mixture into the muffin pan (you should have 10 muffins), sprinkle the remaining cheese over the top of each muffin and bake in the centre of the oven for 23 minutes.
+• Bake: Spoon the sweet potato egg muffin batter into the pan (not quite up to the top) and bake in the centre of the oven for 26 minutes.

 Notes

-• Storing: Once cooled place in an airtight container and refrigerate for up to 2 days.
+• Freezing: Place in an airtight container or freezer bag and freeze for up to 3 months.

 Nutrition